Close

 Pedestrians generally receive the most legal protection, with many laws designed to safeguard those walking on foot from drivers in cars.
 Cyclists, however, often have fewer protections and must follow the same rules as motor vehicles.
 Cyclists may also have additional rules to follow, such as the requirement to ride in a bike lane instead of the street, even if the bike lane is obstructed.

-Finding Insurance Coverage In Maryland Pedestrian Accidents
+Finding Insurance Coverage In a Maryland Pedestrian Accident

 If the pedestrian does not have automobile insurance and does not live in a household with a family member who has uninsured/underinsured coverage, then the pedestrian can recover from the Maryland Automobile Insurance Fund’s (MAIF) Unsatisfied Claim and Judgment (UCJ) division.
 MAIF may be responsible for paying up to $30,000 for pedestrian accidents where the negligent driver is uninsured or cannot be located.